Pamenarti/yieldfarming/README.md

 Visit `http://localhost:3000` in your web browser to access the application.

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact

 Paro - [@Pamenarti](https://twitter.com/pamenarti)

 Email - [pamenarti@gmail.com](pamenarti@gmail.com)
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any inquiries or feedback, please reach out to us at [pamenarti@gmail.com](mailto:pamenarti@gmail.com).

 Thank you for your interest in the Yield Farming Project!